-Women's Behavioral Health at The Ohio State University Wexner Medical Center is a leading women’s mental health research center.
+Women's Behavioral Health at The Ohio State University Wexner Medical Center is a leading women’s behavioral health research center.
 Our studies explore the causes, results, and treatment of stress and stress-related illness arising during life events that are unique to women.
 Current areas of research emphasis include Maternal-Fetal Psychiatry and Women's Integrated Sexual Health.

 The goal of our Maternal-Fetal Psychiatry research is to maintain and improve the health of new and expectant mothers while safeguarding the well-being of their babies.
 These studies examine the course and severity of stress-related illnesses during pregnancy and the postpartum period, pregnancy-related changes in the clearance of psychiatric medications, levels of infant medication exposure during pregnancy and breastfeeding, and the well-being of infants whose mothers experienced perinatal mental illness and/or received psychiatric medication during pregnancy.